gabrielsoltz/metahub/README.md

 MetaHub adds extra custom functionality and checks on top of findings, MetaChecks.
 See [MetaChecks](#MetaChecks)

-MetaHub supports filtering the same way you would work with `--sh-filters` CLI utility.
-In addition, filtering on top of MetaChecks `--mh-filters` to get a much better valuable output based on your search.
+MetaHub supports AWS Security Hub findings filtering the same way you would work with CLI utility using the option `--sh-filters`.
+In addition, it supports filtering on top of MetaChecks `--mh-filters` to get a much better valuable output based on your search.
 See [Filtering](#Filtering)

 MetaHub lets you execute bulk updates to AWS Security Hub findings, like changing Workflow states.
 See [Updating Findings](#Updating-Findings)